zamil-aziz/kudos-machine/README.md

 The session cookie expires every 1-2 weeks.
 When it expires, you'll see "Session expired" in the output.
 Just grab a fresh cookie from your browser.

-## Disclaimer

-This tool violates Strava's Terms of Service.
-Use at your own risk.

 ## License

 MIT